open-orchestra/open-orchestra-docs/en/developer_guide/themes.rst

                 javascripts:
                     - AcmeBundle:bar:js/main.js

-Here ``foobar`` is the identifier of the theme as referred in the call to the Twig functions.
+In this case ``foobar`` is the identifier of the theme as referred in the call to the Twig functions.
 Three keys can be defined for a theme :

 * ``name`` is a required entry